AG 2: Verbal complex predicates in a theoretical and cross-linguistic perspective

 Approaching linking serial verb constructions in Ghana-Togo Mountain languages

-Dennis Wegner (University of Wuppertal)
+Dennis Wegner (Wuppertal)

 Verbal complexes and verb clusters in Germanic: (micro-)variation and the role of the restructuring verb

-Mia Batinić Angster (University of Zadar)
+Mia Batinić Angster (Zadar)

 Complex predicates: the case of Croatian V finite + V non-finite constructions